 General Aviation (GA)

 General aviation (GA) is another significant market opportunity in China.
 Although most of the air space in China is controlled by the military, the government has committed to gradually open access to low-altitude airspace and streamline the examination, approval, and record-keeping requirements for GA flights.
 In December 2020, Central China’s Hunan Province became the country’s first province for all-area, low-altitude flights, marking a major step in China’s long-term development plan for its domestic civil aviation industry.
 China has many remote areas with limited transportation infrastructure where GA can be a cost-effective solution for the movement of goods and people.
-Since 2016, China has seen stable growth in its GA sector, with its fleet having reached 2,892 registered aircraft, 984,000 flying hours, 523 GA companies, and 339 certified GA airports as of the end of 2020, according to statistics from the CAAC.
+Since 2016, China has seen stable growth in its GA sector, with its fleet having reached 3,018 registered GA aircraft, 599 GA companies, and 370 certified GA airports as of the end of 2021, according to statistics from the CAAC.
 Growth prospects are strong in several GA areas including short-distance commuting, tourism, leisure and sports, pilot training, emergency management, oil and gas, land surveying, forestry, and news broadcasting.
 There is also strong demand for small aircraft, fixed base operators, communication systems, runway safety, aircraft cabin components, and maintenance equipment.
 By 2021, Chinese registered pilots’ licenses reached 76,236 of which only 6,000 were held by private and sports license pilots.
 There is an increasing demand for pilot training and aircrafts and simulators for training purposes.